NRL Grand Final: Notable grand finals

 2019 – Sydney Roosters become the first team to win back-to-back premierships in 26 years by defeating the Canberra Raiders 14–8.
 The last team to achieve successive premierships in a unified competition was the Brisbane Broncos in 1992–93.
 The Roosters' win did not come without any controversy during the game.
 In the third minute, a Luke Keary kick was charged down, only for the ball to ricochet off the head of the Roosters' trainer who was on the field at the time; a scrum feed was then awarded to the Roosters, and 3 minutes later Roosters' Sam Verrills scored a try adjacent to the goalposts.
 The Raiders then started to dominate the match, with their five-eighth Jack Wighton scoring a try in the 31st minute.
 Roosters' Cooper Cronk was sent to the sin bin for 10 minutes for a professional foul (tackling a player not in possession of the football).
-With a man down, the Roosters' defence was stoic; despite numerous attacks the Raiders were unable to score.
-The 72nd minute saw what was arguably one of the most controversial moments in a rugby league match (let alone for a NRL grand final).
-A Jack Wighton bomb kick saw the ball bounce off the shoulder off a Raiders' player (who was contesting the ball against the Roosters' fullback James Tedesco) and the ball bounced back to the Raiders.
-Initially, the head referee Ben Cummins believed that the ball was touched by Tedesco and subsequently Cummins called that the Raiders had another set of six tackles while the ball was still in play, however, Cummins was quickly notified by other match officials that Roosters had not touched the ball and as such the Raiders were still on their last tackle.
+With a man down, the Roosters' defence was stoic; despite numerous attacks, the Raiders were unable to score.
+The 72nd minute saw what was arguably one of the most controversial moments in a rugby league match (let alone for a NRL grand final): A Jack Wighton bomb kick saw the ball bounce off the shoulder off a Raiders player (who was contesting the ball against the Roosters' fullback James Tedesco) and the ball bounced back to the Raiders.
+Initially, the head referee Ben Cummins believed that the ball was touched by Tedesco and subsequently Cummins called that the Raiders had another set of six tackles while the ball was still in play; however, Cummins was quickly notified by other match officials that the Roosters had not touched the ball, and, as such, the Raiders were still on their last tackle.
 Wighton was tackled, and despite his protests to the referees, handed the ball over to the Roosters.
-Four tackles later, the Roosters ran 80 metres, the ball passing between Keary, Latrell Mitchell, Daniel Tupou, and finally Tedesco who scored the match winning try.
+Four tackles later, the Roosters ran 80 metres, the ball passing between Keary, Latrell Mitchell, Daniel Tupou, and finally Tedesco, who scored the match-winning try.

-2020 – Contested on 25 October, three weeks later than originally scheduled, due to the season being suspended during the COVID-19 pandemic.
+2020 – Contested on 25 October, three weeks later than originally scheduled due to the season being suspended during the COVID-19 pandemic.